PyCQA/redbaron/docs/tutorial.rst

 .append_value()
 ---------------

-This method allows you to append an element to a node list attribute while taking care of inserting the correct separator (if needed) for you.
-For
-example: appending a new statement to a function body.
+This method allows you to append an element to the :file:`value` attribute of a node if this is a node liste while taking care of inserting the correct separator (if needed) for you.
+For example: appending a new statement to a function body.

+The way it choose the separator is simple: take the last one if the list if it's present, otherwise, use a default one (4 spaces indentations if the separator is an endl node).

+Like every other method of RedBaron you can pass it either a string, a fst item of a RedBaron instance.

 This method is provided for: